gesirdek/app-creator/README.md

 npm run production
 ```

 Thats it!
-Your admin panel with DB CURD's is ready under /admin !
+Your admin panel with DB CRUD's is ready under /admin !

 ### Customizing Model Scaffolding